eddLai/Exoskeleton-Control-Note/CEINMS - a toolbox to investigate the influence of differentneural control solutions on the prediction of muscle excitationand joint moments during dynamic motor tasks Note.md

 34 MTUs and 3 DOF
 - hip
 - knee flexion-extension
-- ankle plantar-dorsi
+- ankle plantar-dorsi flexion (FE)

-flexion (FE)
+Neural mapping:
 16 channels of EMG data were mapped to 32 MTUs